-Mumbai the financial capital of India is also known as the ‘City that Never Sleeps’!
-Pulsating with a frenetic pace of life, Mumbai formerly known as Bombay is certainly a city that keeps you on edge and weekends are usually looked forward to with palpable thrill.
+Mumbai, the financial capital of India, is also known as the ‘City that Never Sleeps!
+Pulsating with a frenetic pace of life, Mumbai, formerly known as Bombay, is undoubtedly a city that keeps you on edge, and weekends are usually looked forward to with palpable thrill.

-Among a number of hill-stations on the Western Ghats (Sahyadris), around Mumbai are the city dweller’s favourite Lonavla & Khandala and can be covered in one go!
+Among several hill stations on the Western Ghats (Sahyadris), around Mumbai are the city dweller’s favorite Lonavla & Khandala and can be covered in one go!

 Lonavala and Khandala